 As for the second, the pattern coheres soon enough to an enormous chandelier.
 It and the stairs behind thus conflate past and present, inside and out, much as the larger drawing converts two side views into a panorama.
 Clements similarly mixes architecture and cultural history at the 2010 Whitney Biennial.
-There she combines elements from a 1946 movie, though without the brute simplicity of a wall in Brooklyn.
+There she combines elements from a 1946 movie, though without the brute simplicity of a wall in Brooklyn for Thomas Roma.
 She has something in common, too, with the colossal real and imagined networks in Julie Mehretu, Terry Winters, or Elliott Hundley.
 They, however, are more comfortable in the banking community than the outer boroughs.

 At their extreme, installations that trash the gallery have become a norm in their own right, and influential critics have begun to back away.
 They have every right to complain.
 However, all these artists suggest that one need not choose between craft and installation.
 One can forget the big dealers and find one's own big deal.
 I would love to call their multiple perspectives mind-bending, like the thought of Clements's drawing the boiler so faithfully with her back to it.
 Mostly, though, I just relished the saturated ink, the double boilers, and the actual space between them.

 One often looks at works on paper as works in progress.
 They offer a window onto the artist's mind and the artist's studio.
 Claire Pentecost's "Interior Studies" are just that—to the point that one can forget that they are photographs.
 The subject takes over, and the subject is drawing.